WORD OF THE DAY

 Jesus proposed a parable to the crowds.

-“The Kingdom of heaven may be likened to a man
+“The Kingdom of heaven is like a mustard seed

 WORDS OF THE HOLY FATHER